Fifty Shades of Grey (score): Background

-Critcial reception
+Critical reception

-Filmtracks wrote "like The Unknown Known, this stuff is pure Elfman, and the light rock highlights of Fifty Shades of Grey are just as comfortable in his career.
+Filmtracks wrote, "like The Unknown Known, this stuff is pure Elfman, and the light rock highlights of Fifty Shades of Grey are just as comfortable in his career.
 You have to admire what he managed to achieve with this score, the plot really not meriting more than a phone-in score.
 Even so, half of the score passes without much notice, leaving the twenty minutes of cool, skittish highlights to carry it to a fourth star."
-Jonathan Broxton of Movie Music UK wrote "It’s almost a shame that Elfman’s generally excellent music accompanies this film, because he actually seems to have understood what the film wanted to be, and has written music to accompany that best case scenario, rather than the tame and turgid melodrama the film actually is; as such, his contribution is likely to be tarred with a similar brush or – dare I say it – whipped with the same flogger.
-If you can put the fact that this is music for Fifty Shades to the back of your mind, there is a great deal of worthwhile music to be experienced here; better yet, if you do that, you won’t have to visit a red room of pain to punish yourself for buying it."
+Jonathan Broxton of Movie Music UK wrote, "It's almost a shame that Elfman's generally excellent music accompanies this film, because he actually seems to have understood what the film wanted to be, and has written music to accompany that best case scenario, rather than the tame and turgid melodrama the film actually is; as such, his contribution is likely to be tarred with a similar brush or – dare I say it – whipped with the same flogger.
+If you can put the fact that this is music for Fifty Shades to the back of your mind, there is a great deal of worthwhile music to be experienced here; better yet, if you do that, you won't have to visit a red room of pain to punish yourself for buying it."

 Lindsey Weber of Vulture called it a "goofy" score.
-Sheri Linden of The Hollywood Reporter wrote "When it’s not insistently bland and overused, Danny Elfman’s score hits the right notes of heart-thumping dread/excitement, accentuating Anastasia’s point of view."
-Mia Pidlaoan of Screen Rant while reviewing Elfman's best works listed the trilogy, including this film, calling it as an "inquisitive" score and "gives the movies more depth than what meets the eye."
+Sheri Linden of The Hollywood Reporter wrote "When it's not insistently bland and overused, Danny Elfman's score hits the right notes of heart-thumping dread/excitement, accentuating Anastasia's point of view."
+Mia Pidlaoan of Screen Rant, while reviewing Elfman's best works, listed the trilogy, including this film, calling it an "inquisitive" score that "gives the movies more depth than what meets the eye."